 - 1. Applicants proposing to establish a fixed-site PET unit must project a minimum of at least nine hundred (900) procedures in the first full year of operation and one thousand, two hundred (1,200) procedures per year by the second full year of service and annually thereafter; - 2.
-Applicants proposing to establish or expand a mobile PET service must project a minimum of at least five hundred-forty (540) mobile procedures in the first full year of service and at least seven hundred-twenty (720) procedures per year by the second full year of service and annually thereafter; and - 3.
-The application shall document a projection of need for the PET unit which shall include demographic patterns, including analysis of applicable population-based health status factors, estimated utilization by patient clinical diagnoses category (ICD-9), and documentation demonstrating that the applicant is providing or has referral arrangements with other medical providers that offer comprehensive cancer and cardiac diagnostic and treatment services. - 4.
-Approval of the application does not cause the number of fixed-site PET units to exceed one (1) per one hundred-thousand (100,000) population in the proposed ADD.
+Applicants proposing to establish or expand a mobile PET service must project a minimum of at least five hundred-forty (540) mobile procedures within the Commonwealth in the first full year of service and at least seven hundred-twenty (720) procedures within the Commonwealth per year by the second full year of service and annually thereafter; - 3.
+The application shall document a projection of need for the PET unit which shall include demographic patterns, including analysis of applicable population-based health status factors, estimated utilization by patient clinical diagnoses category (ICD-9), and documentation demonstrating that the applicant is providing or has referral arrangements with other medical providers that offer comprehensive cancer and cardiac diagnostic and treatment services; and

+4. Approval of the application does not cause the number of fixed-site PET programs to exceed one (1) per one hundred-thousand (100,000) population in the proposed planning area.